Sebastian Ramhorn

 Sebastian Ramhorn (born 3 May 1996) is a Swedish footballer who plays as a defender.

 Career

 Ramhorn grew up in Malmö where he started out playing for Oxie IF before moving to Real Malmö in his early teens.
 In the summer of 2012 Sebastian and his twin brother Johan Ramhorn went to trial with Allsvenskan club Kalmar FF and both ended up being signed.

 International career

-In September 2013 Ramhorn was selected to the Sweden national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.
+In September 2013 Ramhorn was selected to the Sweden men's national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.